neatest/neat/README.md

 You can change the [pattern](#replacement-pattern) format or [filter](#replacement-filter) which files to search and replace.

-If these replacement options are not enough for your use case, make use of the [post-run commands](#post-run)
+If these replacement options are not enough for your use case, you can make use of the [post-run commands](#post-run) to do pretty much anything you like

 ### Replacement pattern

-> Only applies for questions with `replace: true`

 You can specify which pattern to replace.
-By default, it will search and replace mustache style variables (`{{%s}}`).
+By default, it will search and replace mustache variables: `{{%s}}`.

 **Example:** Replace HTML comments